a16z-infra/llama2-chatbot/README.md

 ## Acknowledgements

-- Special thanks to the team at Meta AI, Replicate, a16z-infra and the entire open source community.
+- Special thanks to the team at Meta AI, Replicate, a16z-infra and the entire open-source community.

 ## Disclaimer

 This is an experimental version of the app.
 Use at your own risk.
-While the app has been tested, the author holds no liability for any kind of losses arising out of using this application.
+While the app has been tested, the authors hold no liability for any kind of losses arising out of using this application.

 ## UI Configuration